YPF Sociedad Anonima (YPF) and the Battle of Fundamentals vs. Technicals

 YPF’s Market Performance

-YPF stocks went up by 20.43% for the week, with a monthly jump of 50.13% and a quarterly performance of 43.29%, while its annual performance rate touched -1.39%.
-The volatility ratio for the week stands at 4.66% while the volatility levels for the past 30 days are set at 5.11% for YPF Sociedad Anonima.
-The simple moving average for the period of the last 20 days is 24.27% for YPF stocks with a simple moving average of 29.07% for the last 200 days.
+YPF stocks went down by -0.37% for the week, with a monthly jump of 29.64% and a quarterly performance of 22.00%, while its annual performance rate touched -5.61%.
+The volatility ratio for the week stands at 5.31% while the volatility levels for the past 30 days are set at 4.91% for YPF Sociedad Anonima.
+The simple moving average for the period of the last 20 days is 10.45% for YPF stocks with a simple moving average of 22.58% for the last 200 days.

 Analysts’ Opinion of YPF